wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

       A type of :term:`composition` in which the composite object may contain components of the same type as itself.
 For example, a command group may contain one or more command groups.
 See `recursive composition <https://en.wikipedia.org/wiki/Object_composition#Recursive_composition>`__ on Wikipedia for more info.
 See also :term:`recursive composition`.

    retained
-      A :term:`topic` that is kept alive by the server even after all publishers stop publishing.
+      In :term:`NetworkTables`, a :term:`topic` that is kept alive by the server even after all publishers stop publishing.

    serialized
       The property of a data organization scheme that allows the description of the data to be sent in order, byte by byte, over some communication channel.
 Reading or writing a file on disk is done in this serial fashion (IE, the data is read or written byte by byte, not all at once).
 Sending data over a SPI or I2C bus is also done byte by byte, again requiring the data can be serialized.